A2.7: As a Tourist in the City

 Check the map Show

-Prendere un taxi: To get a taxi (Italian)
+Prendere un taxi: Take a taxi (Italian)

 Prendere un taxi